Jerrick Ahanmisi

-Jerrick Vincent Frankera Ahanmisi (born October 16, 1997) is an American-born Filipino-Nigerian professional basketball player for the Terrafirma Dyip of the Philippine Basketball Association (PBA).
+Jerrick Vincent Frankera Ahanmisi (born October 16, 1997) is a Filipino professional basketball player for the San Miguel Beermen of the Philippine Basketball Association (PBA).

+Jerrick Ahanmisi was born to nurses.
+His father Victor Ahanmisi is Nigerian while his mother Marissa Frankera is a Filipina from Pampanga who emigrated to the United States in her teenage years.

 Ahanmisi played four years of high school basketball for Village Christian School in Sun Valley, Los Angeles, California.
 He played college ball at the Adamson Soaring Falcons of the University Athletic Association of the Philippines (UAAP), which awarded him with Mythical Team honors in 2018 in his third season.
 He followed his older brother Maverick Ahanmisi in the professional league in 2021, playing for the Magnolia Hotshots in the PBA.

 In May 2023, Ahanmisi signed a two-year contract extension with Magnolia.

 A known sharpshooter since his Adamson days, Ahanmisi was the first player to hit back-to-back four-pointers and three four-pointers in a single PBA game.

+Ahanmisi was named as part of the Philippine national 3x3 team for the 2026 FIBA 3x3 Asia Cup.

+On June 3, 2026, Ahanmisi, along with Paolo Hernandez, was traded to the San Miguel Beermen in exchange for Chris Miller, Juami Tiongson and 2028 San Miguel's second-round pick.